Suze Orman explains why people have to stop using this old retirement rule as a crutch

 © Stephen Lovekin/Getty Images

-When it comes to retirement, there are some longstanding rules of thumb many people rely on.
-Unfortunately, finance expert Suze Orman has a warning about one of those rules.
-Orman has urged people to stop following the 4% rule, saying “I would not be using the 4% figure on any level.”
+When it comes to retirement, longstanding rules of thumb can feel reassuring.
+Unfortunately, finance expert Suze Orman has issued a stark warning about one of those rules.
+Orman has urged people to stop relying on the 4% rule, stating “I would not be using the 4% figure on any level.”

-So, what is the 4% rule, why is Orman urging you to abandon it, and should you listen to her and stop using it as a crutch?
-Here’s what you need to know.
+What is the 4% rule, why does Orman want you to abandon it, and should you listen?
+Here’s what retirees need to know.

 What is the 4% rule?

-The 4% rule is a simple rule designed to help people choose a safe withdrawal rate for their retirement funds.
-According to the rule, if you take 4% out of your retirement accounts when you first retire and then adjust that amount each year to account for inflation, your money should last at least 30 years.
-So, if you had a $1 million nest egg, you would take $40,000 out of your retirement plan in year one of retirement.
+The 4% rule is designed to help people choose a safe withdrawal rate from retirement accounts.
+According to the rule, you withdraw 4% of your retirement balance in your first year of retirement, then adjust that dollar amount each year for inflation.
+The goal: make your money last at least 30 years.
+A $1 million nest egg would yield $40,000 in year one.

 An illustration shows hands breaking a crutch labeled 'THE 4% RULE' over a pit of financial risk, with money falling into it.
 Suze Orman's image and quote advise against using the 4% figure, advocating instead for a glowing, holographic 'SMART, FLEXIBLE WITHDRAWAL STRATEGY' with a dynamic withdrawal rate based on personal needs, life expectancy, market outlook, and assets.